uc-wilso6jm/it3038c-scripts/labs/Lab7/README.md

 ```
 Now to get started with your word clouds.
 I've provided a text file in my repository that has some test words you can use to see how the script runs before customizing it yourself.

+Go ahead and download my entire repository and extract my lab 7 folder to your desktop. < IT3038c-scripts-main>labs>lab7 >